7 DAYS IN CORNWALL

 Penzance

-My first day was spent touring the town of Penzance, two days hiking, and on the last day (on my way to the next stop) I visited St. Michael’s Mount.
+My first day was spent touring the town of Penzance, two days were used for hiking, and on the last day (on my way to the next stop) I visited St. Michael’s Mount.

 I very much enjoyed exploring Penzance but if your time is short or there is something else you would rather see, you could probably cut some time out there.
 As it was rainy on my first day in Cornwall, exploring the town worked well for me.